stepankovab/Czech-Metaphor-Detection/Documentation/Data_collection.md

 ### TroFi

 - verb metaphor detection dataset consisting of sentences from the 1987-89 Wall Street Journal Corpus Release 1

+### LCC - English, Spanish, Russian, Farsi

+- big
+- anotating pairs of words
+- [TODO] stahnout

+### KOMET - Slovenian

+The dataset is difficult to use from a machine-learning perspective, because it has a very broad definition of metaphorical language, and many noisy examples.
+In terms of metaphor types, the corpus contains direct and indirect metaphors1, edge-case metaphors which can be interpreted literally or metaphorically depending on the wider (extra-textual) context, and metaphoric signifier information which denotes so called “metaphor flags” - expressions that indicate metaphorical use (such as “like” or “metaphorically speaking”).
+For a large number of metaphors, no type is specified. [*Extracting and Analysing Metaphors in Migration Media Discourse: towards a Metaphor Annotation Scheme*]

+- 200k words
+- MIPVU

+### CoMeta - Spanish

+- big spanish MIPVU anotated dataset

 ## Metaphor Paraphrasing